dheeby/CS180-Checkstyle/README.md

 `> java -jar [checkstylejarname.jar] -c [/checkstyleconfiguration.xml] [targetfiles]`

-**checkstylejarname.jar** - the name ou chose for the jar when packing it
+**checkstylejarname.jar** - the name you chose for the jar when packing it

 **/checkstyleconfiguration.xml** - the Checkstyle XML configuration file (i.e. /google_checks.xml, /checkstyle.xml)